 Admission To the Program

-The Honors Program is open to students in any major at D’Youville College.
-The application is competitive, with strong applications showing evidence of internal motivation, growth, potential, and commitment to critical thinking and creative problem-solving.
-Students with strong interest are encouraged to contact an academic advisor or the director of the program.
+The Honors Program is open to both incoming and continuing students in any major at D'Youville.
+The application is competitive, with strong applications showing evidence of internal motivation, potential for growth, and commitment to critical thinking and creative problem-solving.
+Students with interest in the program are encouraged to contact an academic advisor or the director of the program, Dr. Brandon Absher.

 Students interested in learning more about the D'Youville Honors Program should contact: